flexatone/present-df-typing/doc/pycon-2025/slides.md

 <Transform :scale="1.25">
 <v-clicks depth="2">

-* Both a component and a new syntax
+* Both a component and a new syntax for concretizing `TypeVarTuple`
 * Leverages the unsized sequence notation of `tuple`
 * Python < 3.11: `Unpack[tuple[int, ...]]`
 * Python >= 3.11: `*tuple[int, ...]`